Working with server

 remoteEvents.on(handlers);

-The RestDataProvider.getIDResolver() method returns a function that is necessary to synchronize client IDs with server IDs.
-When a new object (card/column/row) is created on the client side, the resulting object will have a temporary ID and a corresponding server ID in the store.
-The idResolver() function allows synchronizing the client ID with the server ID.
-This function has the following format: idResolver(id: TID, type: number)
+The RestDataProvider.getIDResolver() method returns a function that synchronizes client IDs with server IDs.
+When the client creates a new object (card, column, row, or link), the object receives a temporary ID together with a server ID stored in the data store.
+The idResolver(id: TID, type: number) function resolves the temporary ID to the server ID.

-To prevent the request from being sent to the server, you need to use the skipProvider: true flag when calling the board.api.exec() method.
+To prevent the request from going to the server, pass skipProvider: true when you call board.api.exec().
+The remoteEvents.on(handlers) call registers the custom handlers.

-In this section you can see how to display cards from different columns in one column (for example, a common column for cards with To do and Unassigned statuses).
+Display cards from different columns in one column.
+For example, you can use a single column for cards with todo and unassigned statuses.

-To implement such grouping, you need to add a custom field (for example, status).
-This field will store a current status of a card.
-The column field will store a common status.
+To implement grouping, add a custom field (for example, status) that stores the current card status.
+The column field then stores a common status.

 func Update(id int, c Card) error {